sysdiglabs/secure-inline-scan/README.md

     -c          [optional] Remove the image from Sysdig Secure if the scan fails -r <PATH>   [optional] Download scan result pdf in a specified local directory (ex: -r /staging/reports) -v          [optional] Increase verbosity
-    -x          [optional] Silent mode.
-Supress informational output and just end with exit code.
-                Can be used along with '-j /dev/stdout' to get only JSON in standard output.
     --format <FORMAT>
                 [optional] Set output format.
 Available formats are: